 Heirloom cotton was once abundant and grew in a rainbow of shades including green, yellow, blue and brown.
 Fox who majored in biology and entomology (insects) at California State Polytechnic University at San Luis Obispo has been a cotton breeder since the 1980’s.
 She did what no one thought was possible.
 She hand bred ancient, naturally pest resistant varieties into long staple cotton.
 These varieties could be grown using organic and biodynamic farming methods.
 She was able to develop staple lengths that allowed the cotton fiber to be spun into high quality yarn.
 We use these yarns to make beautiful fabric that is naturally colored and does not need to be dyed.

 Naturally colored heirloom organic cotton is also more vigorous, drought tolerant, pest and disease resistant and requires less water.
 A properly stored bale of Foxfibre® can last up to 100 years!
-On the other hand, most commercial non-organic varieties of cotton use GMO seeds and have been bred for homogeneous characteristics like white color.
+Most commercial non-organic varieties of cotton use GMO seeds and have been bred for homogeneous characteristics like white color.
 They require tremendous amounts of water and are highly dependent on the use of herbicides and insecticides.

 During college Sally was teaching hand spinning.
 She came in contact with a woman whose daughter had suffered irreparable brain damage due to exposure to synthetic dyes.
 The woman never wore gloves or did enough to protect herself from chemicals and apparently absorbed too much of these harsh chemicals through her skin.
 Sally, who was studying entomology, (insects) found that companies that made pesticides began by manufacturing the chemical dyes.
 These two different products had many component chemicals in common.
 From that moment, she understood the potential danger in commercial dye chemicals.
 She decided she wanted nothing to do with commercial dyes and started seeking out natural colors for all fibers.